Getting Started¶

 Quickstart¶

-from liquipydia import LiquipediaClient, Player, Match
+from liquipydia import LiquipediaClient, Player, Tournament

 with LiquipediaClient("my-app", api_key="your-api-key") as client:

-response = client.players.list("dota2", pagename="Miracle-")
+response = client.players.list("dota2", order="earnings DESC", limit=5)

 for record in response.result: